felipe-lobel/lobel-portfolio/_projects/e-work-in-progress.md

       external_url:
       excerpt:

-    - title: Cash Transfers and the Future of Disadvantaged Children&#58 Evidence from Bolsa Familia
+    - title: Cash Transfers and the Future of Disadvantaged Children in Brazil
       link:
       tags:
         - label: Applied Micro